BrittaP/rdm4CAU/IntroRDM_presentation.md

 >
 >* Apart from the data itself, what information do you need to be able to work with a dataset?
 >
->* What do you notice about the data quality?
+>* What do you notice in regard of data quality?

 *********